gurungsandex/Wazuh-SIEM-XDR/SOC Analyst | Incident Responder Workflow.md

 ## 2. Detection & Alert Generation

-  A security event is detected by Wazuh.
+  A security event is detected by Wazuh/SIEM.

   Identify potential security incidents as early as possible.